rwiankowski/azurefundamentals/Content/Part4-Resources.md

 The Virtual Network is a free resource which does not have a monthly cost associated with it, but data egressing from your Azure VNET will be billed.
 Ingress is free.

+### Service Endpoints

+TO-DO - Add a secion explaining public PaaS resources and Service (and Private) Endpoints

 ### VPN

 A private network in Azure will be instrumental.
 However, we can upgrade our environment even further by connecting our cloud VNET to the local on-premises network hosting other applications.
 The most common, battle-tested way of connecting to separate local networks is through an IPSEC VPN tunnel.